canerb/kickpredict/README.md

-# Soccer AI
+# KickPredict

-A Laravel application built with modern web technologies for soccer-related AI features.
+A Laravel application built with modern web technologies for football prediction AI features.

 ## Features